4.72 Reporting Potential Fraud, Damage, or Theft of College Property - Updated 5/5/14See version history

 D. Upon notification of the incident, Security will:

-1. Advise the Executive Vice President of incidents involving potential financial irregularities, misappropriation of funds, or embezzlement within two business days of notification.
+1. Advise the Vice President for Finance and Administrative Services of incidents involving potential financial irregularities, misappropriation of funds, or embezzlement within two business days of notification.

-2. Notify Internal Audit of all applicable CPCC Incident Reports.
+2. Notify Internal Audit of all applicable ARMS Incident Reports.

 3. If warranted, prepare the State Property Incident Report including information provided by Internal Audit where applicable, based on their preliminary investigation, for incidents involving potential financial irregularities.